 614.04 Work Zone Marking Signs.
 Furnish, install, maintain, and subsequently remove work zone marking signs and their supports within the work limits according to the following requirements:

-A. Erect a NO EDGE LINES sign in advance of any section of roadway lacking standard edge line markings.
+A. Erect a NO EDGE LINES sign in advance of any section of roadway lacking OMUTCD standard edge line markings.
 Ensure these signs are in place before opening the roadway to traffic.
 Erect these signs on each entrance ramp, at intersections of through roads to warn entering or turning traffic of the conditions, and at least once every 2 miles (3 km) along the roadway.
 Remove these signs when they no longer apply.

-B. Erect a DO NOT PASS sign at the beginning and a PASS WITH CARE sign at the end of each no passing zone lacking standard center line markings.
+B. Erect a DO NOT PASS sign at the beginning and a PASS WITH CARE sign at the end of each no passing zone lacking OMUTCD standard center line markings.

 614.05 Road Closed.
 When the highway is closed to traffic, furnish, erect, maintain, and subsequently remove advanced warning signs and supports, barricades, ROAD CLOSED signs on the barricades, and Type B yellow flashing lights at the following locations: